 REALITY: There is a pastel colour for everyone.
 Pink tends to work on every skin tone, while cool greens, lilacs and blues work best on pale skin, and warm purples, yellows and oranges look great on darker or olive toned skin.

-MYTH: Pastel hair dyes will destroy my hair
+MYTH: Pastel hair colours will destroy my hair

 REALITY: A good hairdresser will take great care of your hair, and recommend products to keep your mane looking its best.
-Your hair dye service will include a conditioning treatment, which will leave your hair looking silky and smooth.
+Your hair colour service will include a conditioning treatment, which will leave your hair looking silky and smooth.
 However, the lighter your colour, the more care you will need to take with it.
 Invest in a great serum and book yourself in for monthly hair mask appointments to maintain your lustre.

 If you are looking at a new style, colour or cut.
 Then simply give us a call on: 01489 892751 or drop in to talk to us.